cyb0124/OCRemote/README.md

   - **ItemCycle**\
     This process cycles through sending different items to an inventory.
 This allows automating Gourmaryllis with just one dropper.
   - **LowAlert**\
     This process prints messages on the screen if the stored amount of specified items is low.
+It's recommended to use this process to keep track of recipe inputs that are not yet automated.
   - **ReactorHysteresis**/**ReactorProportional**/**ProcessReactorPID** (OpenComputers only)\
     Hysteresis/proportional/PID feedback controller for big/extreme reactors.
     These processes can also force the reactor to max output if cyanite stored is low.